-“He has given proof to this to all men by raising [Jesus] from the dead.”
+“He has given proof of this to everyone by raising him from the dead”

 Upon hearing Paul speak some of the philosophers sneered while others wanted to enter into more discussion.
 But Paul knew that many people in Athens only wanted to sit around discussing things never intending to take action (Acts 17:21).
 Perhaps this is the reason he left the meeting after giving his sermon.

-Only a few people in Athens chose to follow Christ.
-One was a member of the Areopagus and another was a woman named Damaris.
+Only a few people in Athens chose to follow Jesus.
+One was a member of the Areopagus and another was a prominent woman named Damaris.
 After this short time in Athens Paul continued his journey by heading for the city of Corinth.